Romance Languages and Literatures

 513-556-4528

-My name is Dr. Shureka Nyawalo and I am an Assistant Professor Educator and the Basic French Program Coordinator at the University of Cincinnati Clifton (uptown) campus.
+My name is Dr. Shureka Nyawalo and I am an Associate Professor Educator and the Basic French Program Coordinator at the University of Cincinnati Clifton (uptown) campus.
 My research and scholarly interests include French phonology, second/foreign language teaching and learning, and teaching in higher education contexts.
-At UC, I teach 1000-level and 3000-level courses in French.
+At UC, I teach 1000-level, 2000-level and 3000-level courses in French.
 As coordinator, I oversee the 1000- and 2000-level courses in the French program.

 Additionally, I organize the summer language immersion program in Bordeaux, France, at the DEFLE (Département d'Études de Français Langue Étrangère).
 (For more details, go to: https://defle.u-bordeaux-montaigne.fr/en/index.html).

-More recently, my collegues and I were awarded a competitive federal grant to develop teaching materials.
-(Read UC's article on this grant: https://www.uc.edu/news/articles/2022/08/uc-to-become-nationwide-resource-center-for-language-instructors.html)
+In 2022, my collegues and I were awarded a competitive federal grant to develop teaching materials.
+(Read UC's article on this grant: https://www.uc.edu/news/articles/2022/08/uc-to-become-nationwide-resource-center-for-language-instructors.html).
+I'm currently writing an open educational textbook called Parlons-en !
+Manuel de français intermédiare et avancé, published in Pressbooks, an open digital textbook repository.

 Headshot of Pat W O'Connor